pvcraven/web-development-class/source/semester_1/assignments/12_static_content_generators/static_content_generators.rst

 Create two web pages that have:

-* 300 words that you wrote, each page.
+* 700 words that you wrote, total.
 Quotes don't count towards the total.
+Don't copy from other websites, it is too easy to find.
 * `Paragraphs <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#paragraphs>`_.
 Don't give me a wall of text.
 * `Headings <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections>`_.
   Take a look at the outline generated when you create a document.